 Judges' tally: NBC scores historic online video numbers at Sochi Olympics, but will it bank on OTT viewers?

-The Winter Olympics officially ended Sunday night, and the results for online video viewing are beginning to roll in.
-As expected, the Sochi Games were the most streamed Olympics ever, surpassing the London Olympics.
-We detail some of the hallmarks of streaming video during the Games, including Live Extra views, advertising and Internet traffic rates.
+The Sochi Games were the most streamed Olympics ever.
+We detail some of the hallmarks of streaming video during the Winter Olympics, including Live Extra views, advertising and Internet traffic rates.

 How is NBC Sports getting its live coverage of the Winter Olympics to online video viewers?
 As the broadcaster completes the first week of its Winter Olympics coverage, we take a look at how viewers are getting their Games.

-News that online video providers Netflix and YouTube take up nearly half of all Internet bandwidth in the United States during peak viewing hours is well known.
-But while consumer video content is front and center in the IP entertainment revolution, other critical but perhaps lesser-known content service providers have been growing in the background.
+While consumer video content, like Netflix and YouTube, is front and center in the IP entertainment revolution, other critical but lesser-known content service providers are rising in the background.